25 Gilded Age Books to Read

 Book Summary

 Sadie’s family owns a nursery that has supplied the top landscape architects on the East Coast for decades.
-But in 1893, as the economy plummets into a depression, Sadie’s father begins pressuring her to marry for wealth and stability.
+But in 1893, as the economy plummets into a depression, Sadie’s father pressures her to marry for wealth and stability.
 Sadie has other ideas for her future.
 She pursues new business from her father’s wealthiest clients of the Gilded Age in an attempt to save the family nursery.

 The more time she spends in the mansions and secluded gardens of the elite, the more she sees the disparity of those struggling with poverty and starvation.
 She finds a new passion in her desire to bring natural beauty to those who can’t afford private gardens.
 Along the way, Sadie is also reunited with a former employee and former love, Sam.